 Throughout several stops, the number of passengers fluctuated, but when the train left the 14th street station, about 15 or 20 passengers were in the car.

 Suddenly, five of the men grouped together.
 There was a quick scuffle, and then in front of the train car, one man opened fire on four of the others.

 The man was Bernhard Goetz, a man who made headlines when he defended himself against his would-be muggers in a subway car in New York City.
 His actions would spur a series of debates over race and crime, the limits of self-defense, and to what extent civilians could rely on the police for protection.

-To understand Bernhard Goetz’s actions that day, one must go back several years, to when he found himself being mugged for the first time.
+To understand Bernhard Goetz’s actions that day, one must go back several years before when he found himself being mugged for the first time.

 It was this unregistered gun that was used in the 1984 subway shooting.

 According to Goetz, on the afternoon of December 22, he entered a full subway car as it was pulling out of the 14th subway station.
 He entered through the rear of the car and took a seat on one of the benches.

 At that point, he says, four black men accosted him.
 The men in question were Barry Allen, Troy Canty, Darrel Cabey and James Ramseur, all teenagers from the Bronx, who had been on the train when he entered.

 The version of events differs between retellings and varies depending on who’s doing the retellings.
 Canty and Ramseur claimed they were panhandling and asked Goetz if he had five dollars, while Goetz claimed they cornered him and demanded money.
 Allen pled the Fifth Amendment when questioned about the circumstances.